 Veterans for Peace is an international organization made up of military veterans, military family members, and associates.
 We accept veteran members from all branches of service.
 We are dedicated to building a culture of peace, exposing the true costs of war, and healing the wounds of war.
 Our networks are made up of over 140 chapters across the United States and abroad.
 Veterans for Peace is a 501(c)3 organization.

 Statement of Purpose

-We, as military veterans, do hereby affirm our greater responsibility to serving the cause of world peace.
+We, as military veterans and associates, do hereby affirm our greater responsibility to serving the cause of world peace.
 To this end we will work with others both nationally and internationally…

 - To increase public awareness of the causes and costs of war

 - To restrain our governments from intervening, overtly and covertly, in the internal affairs of other nations